ombu/drupal-installer/README.md

 Example
 -------
-The following will build Drupal into the drupal/ directory using the database *database_name*:
+The following will build Drupal into the current directory using the database *database_name*:

-> drupalbuild -d database_name -u user -p -s 'Site Name' -e test@test.com -x drupal
+> drupalbuild -d database_name -u user -p -s 'Site Name' -e test@test.com -x